 Experiential assessments that allow an individual to showcase the skills they have gained.

 For example, to demonstrate their active listening skills, learners might participate in a virtual reality simulation in which they gather client feedback after an event.
-The Lab will develop a set of these performance-based assessments and digital credentials for three 21st century skills and their corresponding sub-competencies.
+The Lab is currently piloting a set of performance-based assessments and digital credentials for six 21st century skills and their corresponding sub-competencies.

 Real world evidence of soft skills that can serve as a proxy for more formal credentials.

 For example, an Uber driver’s performance score, a waitress’s tip percentage average, or a military cook’s record of success with large machine maintenance can be excellent signals for customer service, oral communication, or project management skills.